rcazzara/seldovia/_people/Ollestad_Tollak_Bowitz.md

     in Tumwater, WA.

 > Former Alaska resident, Alyce Carlough, died at home on October 21,
-> 2004 from complications related to Parkinson’s disease.
+> 2004 from complications related to Parkinsonâ€™s disease.
 She was well
 > cared for during her illness by her devoted husband, Howard.
 Mrs.
 > Carlough was born on May 16, 1920, in Seldovia, Alaska to Tollak and
 > Lucille Ollestad.
 She graduated from Seldovia High School in 1938.
 She